kujaku11/mt-io/README.md

 | USGS ASCII | ascii | Y | medium |
 | ZEN | z3d | Y | strong |

-This package will read the data into either a `ChannelTS` or a `RunTS` object depending on the data included in the file.
+This package will read the data into either a `mt_timeseries.ChannelTS` or a `mt_timeseries.RunTS` object depending on the data included in the file.

 ## Installation